 'Welcome' signs are iconic.
 Some are simple, yet exude an idea or two about a place.
-Whenever I see these signs on my travels, exhaustion turns into relief.
+Whenever I see them on my travels, exhaustion turns into relief.
 Having a sense of the right direction, I feel safe and secure.
-Not only do these 'welcome' signs provide me with the comfort of knowing where I am, but also … Continue reading Every Snapshot has a Story: The ‘Welcome’ Sign
+Not only do these 'welcome' signs provide me with the comfort of knowing where I am but also the confidence that I … Continue reading Every Snapshot has a Story: The ‘Welcome’ Sign

 In my hometown of Balakbak, Kapangan, Benguet, here is something that continues to grow in abundance.
 The star apple.
 As one story goes: Some menfolk from Kapangan were on board a Manila-bound bus.
 At a stop-over, a street vendor entered the bus shouting,"Caimito!
 Bili na kayo ng caimito!"
 (Caimito!
 Buy caimito!).
 One of the men saw and realized … Continue reading Healthy Eating in Kapangan: The Star Apple

 Dakiwagan Mountain is like a mural on someone's wall.
 It appears to be keeping watch as the folks go about with their daily lives.
 Please read more about this hidden gem.Hometown Fortress

 I write about a cultural tradition which is important to be a part of.
 It's never too late to attempt to be there.